-The ScienceLogic platform performs two types of event correlation:
+SL1 performs two types of event correlation:

 - Automatic Event-Correlation.
-During discovery, the ScienceLogic platform automatically discovers and defines parent-child relationships between devices. - Manual Event Correlation.
-In the ScienceLogic platform, you can configure devices and events so that events that are associated with child devices will be rolled-up under the parent device's events in the Event Console.
+During discovery, SL1 automatically discovers and defines parent-child relationships between devices. - Manual Event Correlation.
+In SL1, you can configure devices and events so that events that are associated with child devices will be rolled-up under the parent device's events on the Events page.
 For example, suppose a switch fails.
-Instead of seeing an event for the failed switch and seeing events about failed communication for each device connected to the switch, only a single event would appear in the Event Console page.
+Instead of seeing an event for the failed switch and seeing events about failed communication for each device connected to the switch, only a single event would appear on the Events page.
 The single event would describe the switch failure.
-The magnifying-glass icon () would appear to the left of the parent event.
-When you click on the magnifying-glass icon, the events for each attached device would be displayed.
 When you manually define a hierarchy between events, you can also include an event category.
-An event category allows the ScienceLogic platform to more efficiently align suppressing events with suppressible events.
+An event category allows SL1 to more efficiently align suppressing events with suppressible events.